ingeniasoftware/luthier-ci/docs/en/001_welcome.md

 ### Community and support

-To report errors and propose changes please visit the [Luthier CI repository on Github](https://github.com/ingeniasoftware/luthier-ci) and make your requests there.
+To report errors and propose changes please visit the [Luthier CI repository on Github](https://github.com/ingeniasoftware/luthier-ci)

-Also, we have put at your disposal a [thread in the CodeIgniter forum](https://forum.codeigniter.com/thread-70497.html) where you can share your doubts about the project and receive support.